BrijeshKarra/Excel_Project_Data_Science_Jobs_Dashboard/ReadMe.md

 ## Conclusion
 This was my first Excel project ever.
 From writing that first `=sum()` as a beginner to actually building a full-fledged Dashboard, I was able to execute a lot of the skills I learned before working on this project.

 The Dashboard provides insights into salary trends across various data-related job titles globally, allowing job seekers to make informed decisions about their career paths based on their preferred country of work and and job type.

+## Credits:
+The project was inspired by the online course [Excel for Data Analytics - Full Course for Beginners](https://www.lukebarousse.com/excel) by [Luke Barousse](https://github.com/lukebarousse).